Skip to main content

 Fishtown Medicine handles incidental brain findings by separating signal from noise.
 A 3 mm pituitary cyst or a small arachnoid cyst rarely needs anything beyond reassurance.
 A 7 mm aneurysm or unexplained mass earns a neurosurgery or neurology consult.
 We make the call with you, not at you.

 Amyloid PET is a specialized imaging test that detects amyloid plaques in the brain, the hallmark of Alzheimer's disease.
-It is useful when the diagnosis is uncertain and the result will change management, especially as new amyloid-clearing drugs like lecanemab become available.
+It is useful when the diagnosis is uncertain and the result will change management, particularly as new amyloid-clearing drugs like lecanemab become available.

 Related Intelligence